Graduate Services Assistantships and Research Assistantships

 Dependent upon funding, summer appointments may be available.
 Summer appointments are non-salaried, half-time appointments paid at an hourly rate with limited benefits eligibility.

 - Tuition benefit.
-Beginning with the Fall 2015 semester, UNT will provide 6 hours of fall/spring tuition support to most students in .5 FTE graduate assistantship positions.
-Increases to the amount of support are expected starting Fall 2016.
-In order to receive the tuition support, you must meet the requirements detailed on the Toulouse Graduate School's Tuition Benefit Program page.
+UNT provides 6 hours of fall/spring tuition support to most students in .5 FTE graduate assistantship positions.
+Learn more at the Toulouse Graduate School's Assistantship Benefits page.

 - Insurance coverage.
 Graduate students in half-time, benefits eligible assistantship positions have several options for their health insurance needs.
 Learn more at the Toulouse Graduate School’s Assistantship Insurance Options page.
 It is your responsibility to sign up for insurance.
 Be sure to note the application deadline and effective date for the insurance you select.

 - Practicum waiver.
 Work as a GSA/RA may qualify library and information science students for a waiver of the field experience (practicum) requirement.

 - Other benefits.
 Please visit the Toulouse Graduate School's Assistantship Benefits page to discover the full range of benefits that may be available to you.